dzungtran/echo-rest-api/README.md

 ```

-## swagger docs
+## Swagger docs

-to create swagger document you just have to run `make docs`.
+To create swagger document you just have to run `make docs`.
 after above command execute successfully, run the app and open `http://localhost:8088/docs/index.html` to see swagger documentation page.

 ## Open source refs